JustinLaw-D/JustinLaw-D.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my homepage!
-Here, you can find the various projects that I've worked on over the years, along with all the normal boring stuff (papers, cv, teaching, contact information, etc.).
+Here, you can find the various projects that I've worked on over the years, along with all the normal boring stuff (papers, CV, teaching, contact information, etc.).

-A little bit about myself : I'm currently a master's student in mathematics at UBC, studying under <a href='https://personal.math.ubc.ca/~ollivier/'>Rachel Ollivier</a> and <a href='https://personal.math.ubc.ca/~cautis/'>Sabin Cautis</a>.
-I tend to work in anything algebra related, but have a deep dark past as a physicist so I occasionally find myself doing some more practical math as well.
+I'm currently a master's student in mathematics at UBC, studying under <a href='https://personal.math.ubc.ca/~ollivier/'>Rachel Ollivier</a> and <a href='https://personal.math.ubc.ca/~cautis/'>Sabin Cautis</a>.
+I work on computing rigid dualizing complexes for various algebras relevant to representation theory, with an eye towards applications to the mod p local Langlands program.

-Outside of work, I'm a recovered book addict, an avid DND player, and spend potentially too much time finding new and exciting ways to cook pasta.
-I used to be a hockey player as well, but that petered out once I moved into an apartment.
+Outside of work you can find me bouldering, playing DND, having minor heart attacks watching the Leafs come playoff time, or finding a new and exciting ways to cook pasta.
+I even cook other things occationally, and sometimes they're good!

+My CV can be found <a href="/../assets/pdf/cv.pdf" download>here</a>.
+If you are my student, please contact me via <a href="mailto:justin@math.ubc.ca">this email</a>, not the one in my CV.

 Feel free to contact me about any of the projects or papers you find here, or for any other reason!